Robust Trust: Proofs

-Hence, the new strategy $\sigma_0$ is also optimal.
-Moreover, the expected payoff must stay the same since $\sigma^*$ was optimal to begin with; in particular, $\sigma_0$ makes changes to the strategy only for messages $m$ that have joint probability zero in equilibrium.
+which pointwise increases after the change.
+Moreover, the ex-ante expected payoff must stay the same since $\sigma^*$ was optimal to begin with; in particular, $\sigma_0$ makes changes to the strategy only for messages $m$ that have joint probability zero.
 Thus, $\sigma^*$ is equivalent to $\sigma_0$. \end{proof}

 We can now finish the proof of \autoref{thm:trust}.
 Pick any optimal solution $\sigma^*$.
 By \autoref{lem:bayes-plausible}, $\sigma^*$ is equivalent to an optimal strategy that uses only Bayes-optimal private strategies.
 Denote by $\Sigma_0$ the set of those private strategies, and let $T_0$ be the closure of the set of beliefs at which those private strategies are Bayes-optimal.
-(By continuity, taking the closure does not affect the expected payoff of the strategy $\sigma^*$ in the worst-case scenario.)
+By continuity, taking the closure does not affect the expected payoff of the strategy $\sigma^*$ in the worst-case scenario.

-Observe that the agent's payoff coming from the misaligned adviser depends only on the set $\Sigma_0$.
-Thus, the mapping from messages to the private strategies in $\Sigma_0$ must maximize the expected payoff conditional on the adviser being aligned.
+Observe that the agent's expected payoff conditional on the adviser being misaligned is pinned down by the set $\Sigma_0$; it does not depend on how individual messages are mapped to different elements of $\Sigma_0$ (because the misaligned adviser can report any message).
+Thus, the \textit{mapping} from messages to the private strategies in $\Sigma_0$ must maximize the expected payoff conditional on the adviser being aligned.
 Since the aligned adviser is non-strategic, maximization can be performed pointwise, message by message (without loss of optimality, also for messages that are sent with probability zero by the aligned adviser).
 In particular, for $m\in T_0$, we can set $\sigmah^*(m)$ to be the Bayes-optimal strategy for $m$; for $m\notin T_0$, we can set $\sigmah^*(m)=\sigmah^*(P(m))$ where $P(m)\in\arg\max_{m'\in T_0} U(\sigmah^*(m'),m)$.
 This way we have constructed a TRS (with the trust region $T_0$) that is equivalent to $\sigma^*$---and is hence optimal.\footnote{It is equivalent to $\sigma^*$ because it is weakly better than $\sigma^*$ and $\sigma^*$ was optimal.}